-Body weight is a key assessment tool in medical care!
+Body weight is a key assessment tool in medical care.

 Whether it's for direct usage such as the calculation of a medication dosage, or an indirect measure of a person's overall wellbeing, accurate weight measurement cannot be underestimated!

 When selecting an appropriate type of scale, please consider the patient's clinical condition and level of mobility.
-Specialised devices such as bed scales, chair scales, wheelchair scales, or hoist/lifter scales can reduce staff workload and increase the patient's comfort and safety.
+Specialised devices such as bed scales, chair scales, wheelchair scales or hoist/lifter scales can reduce staff workload and increase the patient's comfort and safety.

-Different countries may have different regulations and requirements but, generally speaking, it is recommended that medical scales have Class III level of accuracy, even if it is not technically required by the government.
+Different countries may have different regulations and requirements but, generally speaking, it is recommended that medical scales have a Class III level of accuracy, even if it is not technically required by the government.

 Before measurement